DylanParenzee/learn_journ/README.md

 <b> Sunday 23.10.22 </b>
 - Overview of the OSI model for Networking, what it is and what it is used for.
 - studied the first 3/7 layers of the OSI model.

+- studied the last 4 layers of the OSI model and completed all tests.